Makua (Tunnels) Beach

 Best Snorkeling Beach in North Kauai

-The tunnel is a beautiful beach on the North Shore of Kauai.
-Known to locals as Makua, the Tunnels sprawls across the North Shore.
+Tunnels Beach is a beautiful beach on the North Shore of Kauai.
+Known to locals as Makua, this beach sprawls across the North Shore.

-Tunnels Beach has an excellent coral reef that goes all the way up to the shore, coming within a few feet of dry land at low tide.
-The beautiful beach offers so much for snorkelers or those just looking to relax in the sun.
+Tunnels Beach has an excellent coral reef that goes up to the shore, coming within a few feet of dry land at low tide.
+The beautiful beach offers so much for snorkelers or those looking to relax in the sun.

-The reef at Tunnels Beach provides excellent habitat for sea turtles, often swimming along the reef or resting in small caves.
+The reef at Tunnels Beach provides an excellent habitat for sea turtles, often swimming along the reef or resting in small caves.
 These small caves offer a fantastic place for sea turtles to rest and sleep, so keep an eye out if you choose to snorkel near them!
-In addition, you can also find much tropical fish swimming around the reef, along with other marine life such as eels, octopuses, and crabs.
+In addition, you can also find many tropical fish swimming around the reef, along with other marine life, such as eels, octopuses, and crabs.

-Tunnels are also known for their shore break, making it one of Kauai's best surf spots.
-There are two breaks — one at the mouth of the tunnel and another further out in the water.
+Tunnels is also known for its shore break, making it one of Kauai's best surf spots.
+There are two breaks — one at the mouth of the beach and another further out in the water.
 A third break is located offshore, but only experienced surfers should attempt this one.

 Take HI-route 56 West out of Hanalei for 5 miles.
 Once you pass mile marker 35 and drive slowly through the residential area, look for "Tunnels" signs as you bear left to Waikanal Rd.
 Then, look for mile marker 8 Mile, which stands near the two very short dirt roads that lead toward the beach.
 With limited parking in this area, come early to find a legal spot.